General care

 Learn more about COVID-19 and the flu:

-Parents of young children with PI can often use daycare, but they should be aware that children can be exposed to infections.
+Parents and guardians of young children with PI can often use daycare, but they should be aware that children can be exposed to infections.
 In large institutional daycare facilities, the exposure can be greater.
-Parents may want to consider smaller daycare settings or in-home daycare.
+Caregivers may want to consider smaller daycare settings or in-home daycare.
 Always speak with your pediatrician or immunologist before enrolling your child.

 Good sleep is crucial for good health.
 Most experts recommend a consistent sleep schedule, as irregular sleep patterns can negatively affect the immune system.
 To ensure good sleep hygiene, go to bed and wake up at the same time daily.
 Try to avoid heavy meals, caffeine, and alcohol consumption in the evening.
 Napping should also be limited when possible.
 Children under the age of 3 require both naps and nighttime sleep.